-On December 12, 2018, Granite LP entered into the 2025 Term Facility.
-The 2025 Term Facility matures on December 12, 2025.
-The 2025 Term Facility was available in Canadian dollar, U.S. dollar or euro denominated funds in one drawdown and is fully pre payable without penalty.
+On December 12, 2018, Granite LP entered into the 2026 Term Facility.
+The initial maturity date of the 2026 Term Facility was December 12, 2025.
+On November 27, 2019, Granite extended the 2026 Term Facility for one year, on the same terms, to mature on December 11, 2026.
+The 2026 Term Facility was available in Canadian dollar, U.S. dollar or Euro denominated funds in one drawdown and is fully pre payable without penalty.
 Any amount repaid may not be re-borrowed.
 Interest on drawn amounts is calculated based on CDOR plus an applicable margin determined by reference to the external credit rating of Granite LP.
-The 2025 Term Facility is guaranteed by Granite REIT and Granite GP.
-Although Granite LP is the borrower under the 2025 Term Facility, the financial covenants must be satisfied on the basis of the combined financial statements of Granite REIT and Granite GP.
-On December 12, 2018, Granite LP drew the full \$300 million available under the 2025 Term Facility.
-As at December 31, 2018, the full \$300 million remained outstanding under the 2025 Term Facility.
+The 2026 Term Facility is guaranteed by Granite REIT and Granite GP.
+Although Granite LP is the borrower under the 2026 Term Facility, the financial covenants must be satisfied on the basis of the combined financial statements of Granite REIT and Granite GP.
+On December 12, 2018, Granite LP drew the full \$300 million available under the 2026 Term Facility.
+As at December 31, 2019, the full \$300 million remained outstanding under the 2026 Term Facility.